 There may be exceptional circumstances where the child's social worker, in consultation with the IRO decides that the attendance of the carer at all or part of the review meeting is not appropriate or practicable.
 Where this is the case, a written explanation of the reasons should be given and other arrangements made for the carer to contribute to the review process.
 Details of the reasons why a carer is excluded and a record of their input should be placed on the child's case record.

 Where any other invited person cannot attend, the IRO may agree that a delegate attend instead.

 The child's social worker must discuss the purpose of the review with the child, parents and carers and consult the child about invitations at least 20 working days before the review meeting.

-In all cases, the child and parent(s) should be encouraged and supported by the social worker to prepare for the review, in writing or other ways if they wish, for example by seeing the IRO separately.
+In all cases, the child and parent(s) should be encouraged and supported by the social worker to prepare for the review, in writing or other ways if they wish.
 The social worker should agree with the IRO how this will be achieved.
 This requires early consultation between the social worker and the IRO, and should be part of a thorough preparation of all the key issues for the review.